-At the fail over mode, the weight number is the sequence number for the sites being failed over.
+At the fail over mode, uncheck the weight in the criteria section, so that the weight number in the server section is the sequence number for the sites being failed over.
 Highest weight number will be the first to be selected.
 If that failed health check, next highest weight will be selected.